 Avoid the catacombs if you are claustrophobic

-The Catacombs of St. Callixtus are underground and the tunnels that compose them are long, dark and narrow.
+The Catacombs of St. Callixtus are underground and the tunnels that compose them are extensive, dark and narrow.

 Although you will be accompanied by a guide and there is enough space to move around calmly and without problems, if you are prone to suffer from claustrophobia in confined spaces before buying the tickets assess whether this is the most appropriate activity for you.

 Due to the peculiar decoration of the chapels of the Crypt of the Capuchins, this place can make quite an impression.
-If you are a very sensitive person, my advice is that before you go you should think a little about what you are going to see there and that you should consider whether the visit is appropriate to go with children because the picture is a little creepy.
+If you are a very sensitive person, my advice is that before you go you should think a little about what you are going to see there and to assess whether the visit is appropriate to go with children because the picture is a little creepy.

 Follow the dress code